Fitting UPVC Doors

 Have you recently purchased or do you plan to purchase one of our superb PVC Doors or Composite Doors through our site?
 This type of door is best fitted by a Carpenter or Joiner but regardless of this here is some info to look out for.

-When fitting PVC doors always try and fit a small timber sub frame, this give your them a firm base to be secured from.
+When fitting PVC doors always try and fit a small timber sub frame, this gives them a firm base to be secured from.
 If this is not possible there are numerous suppliers of frame fixings on the market that will ensure that they are fixed firmly

 Any doubts, ask for advice.